1. On what basis are students in the Language and Culture Center (LCC) placed in their levels?

 - subject-verb agreement

-- present and past tenses: simple and continuous
+- past tense: simple and continuous

 - future time verb forms